Golden Jackal: Profile and Information

 Description

-Distinct from the Arabian wolf, which is regarded as the smallest of the gray wolves (Canis lupus), the golden jackal is smaller and possesses a shorter tail, shorter legs.
+Distinct from the Arabian wolf, regarded as the smallest of the gray wolves (Canis lupus), the golden jackal is smaller and possesses a shorter tail and shorter legs.
 Other features include a less prominent forehead, a more elongated torso, and a more pointed and narrower muzzle.

 Distinct from the wolf, the skull of the golden jackal is less massive and smaller, with a shorter facial region and a lower nasal region.

-The skull of a golden jackal is less specialized than the gray wolf’s skull, and this skull features relate to the jackal’s diets of rodents, small birds, insects, small vertebrate, fruit, carrion, and some vegetable matter.
+The skull of a golden jackal is less specialized than the gray wolf’s skull, and these skull features relate to the jackal’s diets of rodents, small birds, insects, small vertebrates, fruit, carrion, and some vegetable matter.

 The golden jackal often develops a horny growth on the skull referred to as a jackal’s horn, which usually measures 0.51 in (1.3 cm) in length and is covered in fur.

-The jackal’s fur is relatively short and coarse, with the base colour golden, varying seasonally from dark tawny to a pale creamy yellow.
+The jackal’s fur is relatively short and coarse, with a golden base color varying seasonally from dark tawny to a pale creamy yellow.

-The coat of jackals from lowland counterparts tends to be more vivid-coloured than those of high elevations.
-Some golden jackals in mountainous, rocky areas may exhibit a grayer shade of coat.
-The bushy tail has a black to tan tip.
+The coat of jackals from lowland counterparts tends to be more vivid-colored than those of high elevations.
+Some golden jackals in mountainous, rocky areas may exhibit a grayer coat.
+The bushy tail has a black-to-tan tip.

-The golden jackal moults twice a year, in autumn and in spring.
-The spring moults last for 60 to 65 days.
-The spring moult begins with the limbs and head, and extends to flanks, belly, chest, ends of the tail, and rump.
+The golden jackal molts twice a year, in autumn and in spring.
+The spring molts last for 60 to 65 days.
+The spring molt begins with the limbs and head and extends to the flanks, belly, chest, ends of the tail, and rump.

 The fur is absent on the underpants.
-Autumn moult starts with the rump and the tail and spreads to the flanks, back, chest, belly, and head.
+Autumn molt starts with the rump and the tail and spreads to the flanks, back, chest, belly, and head.

 In South Asia, the golden jackal is native to Bangladesh, Afghanistan, India, Bhutan, Pakistan, Nepal, and Sri Lanka.
 In Central Asia, it is native to Turkmenistan, Tajikistan, and Uzbekistan.